BiTLab-BaggiliTruthLab/ForensiCast/README.md

 `sudo apt install aapt adb`

+USB Debugging must be enabled on the device to interact with ADB.
+Click on `System -> About -> Android TV OS Build` until Developer mode is enabled, then go to `System -> Developer Options -> USB Deugging` to enable USB Debugging.

 ## Operation
 Forensicast makes use of regex and specified paths in the `/Artifacts.csv` file.
 To add your own artifacts, create a new line and input the artifact in [appname, type, path, regex] format.
 Type variants perform specified functions.
 (Eg. 'Timestamp' artifacts will accept a UNIX timestamp and convert it to UST)